tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 ### share capital
 - aka capital stock, common stock, or paid-in capital
-- is used to keep track of common stock splits and common shares outstanding.
+- is used to keep track of common stock splits and outstanding shares.
 - when a company is originally started, the founder(s) place a certain amount of money into an equity account called *paid-in capital*
 - regardless of the initial designation of how much one share's par value is, the share capital account is a tracking tool for future splits and share growth/contraction.
-  - let's say company decide to issue 200 more shares after the initial issued 100 shares.
-Now, the shares might sell on the open market for $500, therefore, raising money for the company, but that doesn't preclude the company from tracking the new number of shares in the capital account.
-At the end of this action, there would be $200 in the capital account and 200 shares would be outstanding.
+  - let's say the company decided to issue 200 more shares after initially issuing 100.
+The shares might sell on the open market for $500, raising money for the company, but that doesn't preclude the company from tracking the new number of shares in the capital account.
+At the end of this action, there would be $200 in the capital account, and 200 shares would be outstanding.
   - let's say the company wanted to conduct a stock split.
-The company's intention is to reduce the market price of each share.
+The company intends to reduce the market price of each share.
 The capital account would remain the same, but the par value per share would be half.
 - most capital accounts use a penny or less to represent each outstanding share.

 ### additional paid-in capital

-- additional paid in capital is therefore the difference between the proceeds for the issue of the stock subtracted by the par value.
+- additional paid-in capital is, therefore, the difference between the proceeds for the stock issue subtracted by the par value.

 ### retained earnings

 - the retained earnings are the sum of all the previous net incomes the company has produced.
-  - in case of Coca-Cola, the capital is re-employed by the company to create even more money in the future.
+  - in the case of Coca-Cola, the capital is re-employed by the company to create even more money in the future.

 ### treasury stock

-- the price the company paid to buy back its own shares.
+- the price the company paid to buy back its shares.
-- good indicator how much the company has been able to grow the owners' money.
-If a substantial growth in the treasury account had occurred during the period of assessment, it may drastically increase the book value growth - which potentially can be used to measure free cash flow.
+- a good indicator of how much the company has been able to grow the owners' money.
+Suppose a substantial growth in the treasury account occurred during the assessment period.
+In that case, it may drastically increase the book value growth, which can be used to measure free cash flow.

 ### return on equity
 - return on equity = net income / equity
-- gauge of a corporation's profitability and how efficiently it generates those profits.
+- a gauge of a corporation's profitability and how efficiently it generates those profits.
 The higher the ROE, the better a company is at converting its equity financing into profits.
 - target ROE that is equal to or just above the average for the company's sector

 ### return on assets
   - return on assets = net income /total assets
-  - if you're buying a company with a low deb/equity ratio (like 0.50 or less), you can probably skip this calculation.
+  - if you're buying a company with a low debt/equity ratio (like 0.50 or less), you can probably skip this calculation.
 On the other hand, if you're buying a company with a lot of debt, you'll probably want to use the ROA instead of the ROE.
-  - personally, I like to see a ROA of above 6%, but most importantly I want to see that my stock picks has better ROA than their competitors.
+  - I like to see a ROA above 6%, but most importantly, I want to see that my stock picks have better ROA than their competitors.

 ### return on invested capital
 - a calculation used to assess a company's efficiency at allocating the capital under its control to profitable investments
 - a company is thought to be creating value if its ROIC exceeds its weighted average cost of capital (WACC)
 - ROIC = (net operating profit after tax)
 - it tells nothing about what segment of the business is generating value.
-- invested capital is the total amount of money raised by a company by issuing securities - which is the sum of the company's equity, debt and capital lease obligations.
+- invested capital is the total amount of money a company raises by issuing securities - the sum of the company's equity, debt and capital lease obligations.
 Invested capital is not a line item in the company's financial statement because debt, capital leases, and stockholder's equity are each listed separately on the balance sheet.

 ### current ratio

 - current ratio = current assets / current liabilities
-- as investors, our threshold for a current ratio is that it should be above 1.0, or even 1.5 to be safe.
+- as investors, our threshold for a current ratio is that it should be above 1.0 or even 1.5 to be safe.
-- a current ratio of above 5 may also indicate bad money management, as cash could be put to better use elsewhere.
+- a current ratio of above five may also indicate bad money management, as cash could be put to better use elsewhere.
-- definitely want to be above 1 and prefer somewhere 1.5
+- want to be above one and prefer somewhere 1.5

 ### inventory turnover ratio

-- inventory turnover ratio = cost of revenue / inventory
+- inventory turnover ratio = cost of revenue/inventory
-- indicate how efficiently company can turn inventory into sales.
+- indicate how efficiently the company can turn inventory into sales.
 - as a shareholder of Coca-Cola, I would prefer to have the inventory empty and filled 4 times instead of 2.15.
-- In all circumstances, capital in inventory is expensive, and for products with a somewhat high duration, I would like to see an inventory turnover of 4 or above and would need to do more research to understand the industry standard.
+- In all circumstances, capital in inventory is expensive, and for products with somewhat high duration, I would like to see an inventory turnover of 4 or above.
+I would need to do more research to understand the industry standard.
 - note: it's very important to remember that this number is compared to an annual income statement.
 If you were working with a quarterly income statement, you would need to multiply the number by 4 in order to ascertain the prorated annual turnover rate.

-### accounts receivable turn over ratio
+### accounts receivable turnover ratio
 - accounts receivable turnover ratio = turn over / accounts receivables
 - turn over is actually the revenues of the business found on the income statement.
-- turn over days = 365 / accounts receivable turnover ratio.
+- turnover days = 365 / accounts receivable turnover ratio.
 - this means that once Coca-Cola makes a sale, it typically takes x days for them to receive payment from their customer.
-- this is heavily dependent on the industry of the company and prefer the ratio around 5-7
+- this is heavily dependent on the industry of the company and prefers the ratio around 5-7

-### accounts payable turn over ratio
+### accounts payable turnover ratio

-- accounts payable turnover ratio = cost of revenue / accounts payable
+- accounts payable turnover ratio = cost of revenue/accounts payable
-- turn over days = 365 / accounts payable turn over ratio
+- turn over days = 365 / accounts payable turnover ratio
 - this means that on average it takes Coca-Cola x days to replay their supplier.
-- a ratio of between 2 - 6 is typically a sign of an efficient company that is satisfying bargaining power and at the same time having no problem paying its obligations to suppliers.
+- a ratio of between 2 - 6 is typically a sign of an efficient company that is satisfying bargaining power and, at the same time, having no problem paying its obligations to suppliers.

 ### acid test ratio

-- acid test ratio a conservative approach to the current ratio.
+- acid test ratio is a conservative approach to the current ratio.
 It is also called the skeptic liquidity measure.
 - Acid Test Ratio = (Current Assets - Inventory) / Current Liabilities

 ### debt to equity ratio